allanmcinnes/allanmcinnes.github.io/_posts/2017-10-15-ilities-drive-architecture.md

 But *why* did you do things that way?

-I'd argue that, even if you didn't think about it consciously, a lot of your design was driven by various [*"-ilities"*](https://en.wiktionary.org/wiki/ility): the qualities of your system that you're trying to achieve along with meeting the functional requirements.
+If you reflect on the architectural decisions you made I think you'll find that, even if you didn't think about it consciously at the time, a lot of your design was driven by what are sometimes colloquially called [*"-ilities"*](https://en.wiktionary.org/wiki/ility): the *quality attributes* of your system that you're trying to achieve along with meeting the functional requirements.

 Much of your architecture was probably driven by a concern for *understandability*.
 A functional decomposition isn't *necessary* to meet the functional requirements.
 But decomposing things that way makes it easier to understand how and why individual functional requirements are met.
 It's certainly easier to understand than spaghetti.